mikepk/botocore/docs/source/reference/services/servicecatalog.rst

         - **ProductViewDetail** *(dict) --*

-          The resulting detailed product view information.
+          Information about the product view.

           - **ProductViewSummary** *(dict) --*

-            The summary metadata about the specified product view.
+            Summary information about the product view.